 • Reading Trophy

-These seven areas allow different ways for students to compete and develop themselves across the school outside of the classroom.
+These six areas allow different ways for students to compete and develop themselves across the school outside of the classroom.
+The points will be accumulated at the end of the year, feeding into The House Trophy.

 Students and staff can contribute to the Charity Trophy by: